 A high-quality education is critical for our children's future and to America succeeding in the global marketplace.
-As a member of the House Education and Workforce Committee, I will address the important issues like early learning, the rising cost of college tuition and reforming No Child Left Behind (NCLB).
-Additionally, at a time of high unemployment, I will work to reauthorize workforce training programs that help workers acquire the skills and education they need to succeed.
+As a member of the House Education and Workforce Committee, I will address the important issues like early learning, returning decision-making power to the local level and the rising cost of college tuition.
+Additionally, at a time of declining labor participation, I will work to reauthorize workforce training programs that help workers acquire the skills and education they need to succeed.

 I’ve served on the House Education and Workforce Committee since coming to Congress in 2009, and have visited with hundreds of educators in and around the First Congressional District.
 I’ve also had the opportunity to speak with students and their families and a there’s a common theme in our conversations: stop Common Core, get Washington bureaucrats out of our schools and let teachers and parents decide what’s best for our kids.
 I was proud to serve on the conference committee tasked with ironing out the differences between the House and Senate bills to replace No Child Left Behind and ensure states and school districts cannot be coerced into adopting Common Core standards.
 The Every Student Succeeds Act passed the House and Senate, with my support, and was signed into law by President Obama on December 10, 2015.
 This important bill will give more control over education back to states and school districts, reduce burdensome federal mandates, safeguard the rights of states and school districts to determine what standards are best for their students, and support more effective teachers in the classroom.

 A major priority for the Education and the Workforce Committee in the 115th Congress will be reauthorizing the Higher Education Act, the primary federal legislation for post-secondary education programs.
 Among our goals are simplifying federal student aid programs, giving students and parents better information to make informed decisions, reducing the regulatory burden on schools, and promoting access and accountability.